sylvain-meunier/stageL3/Rapport/rapport.typ

 #show: ieee.with(
   title: [Tempo curves estimation, generation and analysis,\ L3 intership (CNAM / INRIA)\ 27/05/24 - 02/08/24],
   abstract: [
-    Tempo estimation consists in detecting the speed at which a musician plays, or more broadly at which a piece of music is played or heard.
-Since tempo may not be constant at the scale of a piece, even locally, we need some kind of reference to compare to in order to define said speed.
-Indeed, a note-wise speed would not match the intuitive notion of tempo, based on a regular _pulse_.
-Such a reference can be found in Western symbolic notations of music, called either _#gls("score", display: "music score")_ or _sheet music_, that allows for a definition of tempo as symbolic speed.
-We present here some results regarding the generation and analysis of local tempo curves of musical performances, involving methods that need to be given some symbolic information, and methods that generate them on the fly.
-Here, we shall focus mainly on tempo estimation for a given performance recorded as a MIDI file, on both a local and global level, and with or without prior knowledge of a reference (music) @score.
+    Tempo estimation consists in detecting the speed at which a musician plays, or more broadly at which a piece of music is played.
+Such speed is usually expressed with respect to symbolic representation of the piece, in order to match the intuitive notion of a regular _pulse_.
+    We present here some results regarding the generation and analysis of local tempo curves of musical performances, involving first methods that need to be given some symbolic information, and then methods that don't.
+More precisely, we focus here on tempo estimation for a given performance recorded as a MIDI file, on both a local and global level, and with or without prior knowledge of a reference @score.
+In order to do so, we introduce mathematical formalisms based on underlying notions of litterature works.
   ],
   authors: (
     (